PR To Install Six More Water Filtration Plants At Stations - UrduPoint

 PR To Install Six More Water Filtration Plants At Stations

-ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Sep, 2020 ) :Pakistan Railways was all set to install six more water filtration plants at different railway stations across the country for the provision of safe and clean drinking water to the passengers.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Sep, 2020 ) :Pakistan Railways is all set to install six more water filtration plants at different railway stations across the country for the provision of safe and clean drinking water to the passengers.

-To provide clean drinking water at the railway stations, he said that water filtration plants have been installed at twelve railway stations included Okara, Raiwind, Gujranwala, Multan, Rahim Yar Khan, Sadiqabad, Mirpur Mathelo, Ghotki, Jhelum, Lahore, Rohri and Sukkur.
+To provide clean drinking water at the railway stations, he said that water filtration plants had been installed at twelve railway stations including Okara, Raiwind, Gujranwala, Multan, Rahim Yar Khan, Sadiqabad, Mirpur Mathelo, Ghotki, Jhelum, Lahore, Rohri and Sukkur.

+Moreover, the official said that water supply facilities would be further upgraded at Rohri, Sukkur, Karachi and other important stations.

 The official said that regular cleaning of water tanks was being carried out to ensure clean drinking water at stations as per directions of the Minister for Railways Sheikh Rashid Ahmed.